uvatoc/uvatoc.github.io/src/content/schedule.md

    **Upcoming Deadlines**

-Problem Set 7 (not yet posted) will be due sometime after Nov 18 (details coming soon).
+Problem Set 7 (to be posted soon) will be due on Tuesday, 26 November.

 Exam 3 will be in class Wednesday, December 4 (this is the last day of class; there is no scheduled final exam after this).